MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How can I assign a due date for a course on the platform?

- Currently, the Microsoft Community Training platform doesn’t support the functionality to assign due dates on the platform.
+ Currently, Community Training doesn’t support the functionality to assign due dates on the platform.
 But this is something on the product roadmap.

 #### How can I track and view learner progress on the platform?